FAQ

 Should I pre-filter my mobile phase?

 The first and easiest place to prevent particulate contamination is in the mobile phase.
-Buffer salts, improperly cleaned glassware, microbial contamination and pre-filtering procedures are all sources of particulates.
-Solvent manufacturers adequately filter HPLC-grade solvents prior to bottling, but the glassware it’s going into isn’t always clean.
+Buffer salts, improperly cleaned glassware, microbial contamination, and pre-filtering procedures are all sources of particulates.
+Solvent manufacturers adequately filter HPLC-grade solvents before bottling, but the glassware they're going into isn’t always clean.
 Ideally, there should be no need for additional pre-filtering in your laboratory if your mobile phase contains only HPLC-grade solvents, but it’s always better to be safe and use a Solvent Reservoir Filter.
-Mobile phases prepared with buffer salts or other solid reagents should be filtered prior to use, however.
-A 0.2 or 0.45 µm membrane filter is recommended for this filtration step.
+Mobile phases prepared with buffer salts or other solid reagents should, however, be filtered prior to use.
+A 0.2- or 0.45-µm membrane filter is recommended for this filtration step.
 It is also a good idea to discard the first few milliliters of solvent that pass through the filter.

 Should I use a solvent reservoir filter?

 Solvent Reservoir Filters are a useful filtration accessory, providing a first line of protection as the solvent enters the system.
 They also help to keep solvent tubing at the bottom of the reservoir.
-They are usually available in a variety of frit porosities.
-For analytical HPLC applications, a 2 µm frit is the best choice, while a larger porosity frit such as 10 µm should be selected for flow rates exceeding 10mL/min, in order to avoid starving the HPLC pump with too restrictive a flow path.
+They are usually available in various frit porosities.
+For analytical HPLC applications, a 2 µm frit is the best choice, while a larger-porosity frit, such as 10 µm, should be selected for flow rates exceeding 10mL/min to avoid starving the HPLC pump with a too restrictive flow path.